iansinnott/string-is-chinese/readme.md

 # Is Chinese?

-A simple helper to check if a string of characters is matches the known unicode range for Chinese.
+A simple helper to check if a string of characters matches the known Unicode range for Chinese.

 ## Usage